All about a would-be A350 Westbury BA13 Bypass

 There would have been a deeper effect upon BA13 than that of a road alone.

-Local bypasses at Hilperton, Melksham and Chippenham each have housing infill.
+Bypasses at Hilperton, Melksham and Chippenham each have housing infill.

 With planning permission, land value can typically increase by up to 100 times.